SpookyGuru/apijam-trial/Labs/External Logging with Stackdriver/README.md

 # How can Apigee Edge help?

 By exposing an API through Apigee Edge, you gain the ability to log data to [Google Stackdriver](https://cloud.google.com/stackdriver) using out-of-the-box policies.
-Edge's Service Callout policy enables you to enhance your API with remote logging features to centrally monitor your APIs without requiring you to write any code or to modify any backend services.
+Edge's Service Callout policy enables you to enhance your API with remote logging features to centrally monitor your APIs without requiring heavy coding or modifying any backend services.

 In this lab we will see how to use an out-of-the-box remote callout policy, "Service Callout", to remotely log to [Google Stackdriver](https://cloud.google.com/stackdriver).
 A Service Callout policy can be used by an API proxy to make additional calls to remote systems during the processing of a proxy flow.

 # Pre-requisites

-Apigee Edge API Proxy created in earlier lab exercise.
+An Apigee Edge API Proxy created in an earlier lab exercise.
 If not, jump back to "API Design - Create a Reverse Proxy with OpenAPI specification" lab.

 # Instructions